 But as audiences stood in line to see Guess Who’s Coming to Dinner, film critics almost unanimously panned it.

-So…what was it that the critics and intellectuals didn’t like about the first major Hollywood production gutsy enough to address the taboo topic of interracial marriage?
+Surprisingly, there was plenty the critics and intellectuals didn’t like about the first major Hollywood production gutsy enough to address the taboo topic of interracial marriage.

 Critics Pan Guess Who's Coming to Dinner

-The answer, in short, was that most film critics found Guess Who’s Coming to Dinner completely unrealistic in its portrayal of the issue.
+Most film critics found Guess Who’s Coming to Dinner completely unrealistic in its portrayal of the issue.
 Some believed the film didn’t go far enough, while others thought the picture missed its target completely.
-As Wilfred Sheid wrote, Guess Who’s Coming to Dinner showcased
+As Wilfred Sheid wrote, Guess Who’s Coming to Dinner showcased:

 “the old Hollywood knack for misstating a situation so grossly that the problem never arises.”